Tuvalu Travel Guide

 If you travel to the northern end of the island, you’ll pass the rusted remains of another war relic.
 Built by Northwest Engineering of Chicago, this piece of heavy equipment was one of many used all over the world by US Forces to construct runways.

-Next door is Government house, the residence of the Governor-General, which was being repaired at the time of my visit.
+Next door to Talofa is Government House, the residence of the Governor-General, which was being repaired at the time of my visit following damage from a storm.

 Ten minutes by boat from Funafuti on Mulitefala Island is Tuvalu’s only resort – the basic, four-room Afelita Island Resort